Detecting and Mitigating Insertion Hallucination in Video-to-Audio Generation: Experiments

 \section{Experiments}

 This section presents a comprehensive empirical validation of our proposed framework.
 We first validate our IH detection pipeline on a human-annotated dataset (Section~\ref{sec:validation}).
-We then apply it to assess the prevalence of Insertion Hallucination (IH) in state-of-the-art models and evaluate our Posterior Feature Correction (PFC) method (Section~\ref{sec:assessment}).
-Finally, we analyze PFC's core components via an ablation study (Section~\ref{sec:ablation}) and compare it against alternative correction methods (Section~\ref{sec:comparison_alternatives}).
+We then apply it to assess the prevalence of Insertion Hallucination (IH) in state-of-the-art models and evaluate HALCON (Section~\ref{sec:assessment}).
+Finally, we analyze HALCON's core components via an ablation study (Section~\ref{sec:ablation}) and compare it against alternative correction methods (Section~\ref{sec:comparison_alternatives}).